auth0/docs/articles/extensions/delegated-admin/hooks/write.md

 ---
 # Delegated Administration Hooks: The Write Hook

-Whenever you're creating new users and you want the newly-created user to be assigned to the same group, department, or vendor as the ones to which you've been assigned, you can configure this behavior using the **Write Hook**.
+Whenever you're creating new users, and you want the newly-created user to be assigned to the same group, department, or vendor as the ones to which you've been assigned, you can configure this behavior using the **Write Hook**.

 ::: warning
 Auth0 only supports user creation with Database Connections.